ge1789/common-library/README.md

 Random Canon and Reprint Canon
 ==============================

 This repository contains chapters (randomly sampled) from novels.
-The novels themselves are randomly sampled from two populations:
+The novels themselves are randomly sampled (without replacement) from two populations:

 -	Novels published in the British Isles for the first time between 1837 and 1901 (**Random Canon**).
+The sampling frame is restricted to novels for which there exist page images of the first edition as of 2018-12-31 11:59:59 UTC.
+Internet Archive, Google Books/HathiTrust, and the British Library are the only sources which are checked for page images.
--	Novels in the above population which were still available (i.e., in print) in 2017 from Penguin, Oxford, or Broadview (**Reprint Canon**).
+-	Novels published in the British Isles for the first time between 1837 and 1901 which are still available ("in print") in 2017 from Penguin, Oxford, or Broadview (**Reprint Canon**).

 Encoding instructions
 ---------------------